Gudetama: Netflix series

-A live action/CG animation hybrid streaming television series called Gudetama: An Eggcellent Adventure was released to Netflix worldwide in December 2022, with a total of 10 episodes.
+A live action/CG animation hybrid television series called Gudetama: An Eggcellent Adventure was released in December 2022 on Netflix, with a total of 10 episodes.
 The series involves Gudetama and the chick character Shakipiyo searching across Japan for their mother.
-Shunsuke Takeuchi provides the voice for 24 different egg characters in the series, including Gudetama, while the voice of Shakipiyo is provided by Seiran Fukushima.
+Shunsuke Takeuchi (Roger Craig Smith in the English dub) provides the voice for 24 different egg characters in the series, including Gudetama, while the voice of Shakipiyo is provided by Seiran Fukushima (Colleen O'Shaughnessey in the English dub).
 The theme song is performed by Yuko Hara from the band Southern All Stars.

 Video games

 There are two Japanese video games with Gudetama on the Nintendo 3DS, released in 2015 and 2016, and a Gudetama-themed Tamagotchi from 2017.

 Gudetama Tap! is a mobile game released in 2019 and is a casual game or a collecting game.
-The game is simple but requires long waiting time, while this game is mainly about use various recipes to cook different kinds of Gudetama.
+The game is simple but requires long waiting time, while this game is mainly about using various recipes to cook different kinds of Gudetama.
 A recipe requires long hours to wait can cook rare Gudetama, and players are aimed to collect all kinds of Gudetama as they can.

+Gudetama is a minor character in Hello Kitty Island Adventure on Apple Arcade that was released in 2023, where Pochacco challenges the player character to take photos of various meals around the archipelago that Gudetama are in.

+In 2025 a game was released for the Nintendo Switch called "GUDETAMARUN" - Running GUDETAMA !
+But GUDETAMA wants to be Gudegude ~.
+It is a side scrolling action game, and was published by OperaHouse.